nikolapeja6/gi-crispr-cas9/_includes/crispr.md

 {% include image.html url="https://opentextbc.ca/biology/wp-content/uploads/sites/96/2015/02/Figure_17_01_05.png" description="Influenza virus attacking a cell" %}

-Some bacterias, such as Streptococcus pyogenes, have evolved a mechanism for fighting off viruses - CRISPR.
+Some bacteria, such as Streptococcus pyogenes, have evolved a mechanism for fighting off viruses - CRISPR.
 These organisms use CRISPR-derived RNA and various Cas proteins, including Cas9, to foil attacks by viruses and other foreign bodies.
 They do so primarily by chopping up and destroying the DNA of a foreign invader.
-The picture below ilustrates how CRISPR works.
+The picture below illustrates how CRISPR works.

 {% include image.html url="https://i1.wp.com/sitn.hms.harvard.edu/wp-content/uploads/2014/07/Pak-Fig-1.jpg" description="Virus attacks a bacteria cell" %}

-CRISPR is a specialized region of DNA with two distinct characteristics: the presence of **nucleotide repeats** (black, diamod shaped bits in the picture above) and **spacers** (squared, multi-colored parts).
+CRISPR is a specialized region of DNA with two distinct characteristics: the presence of **nucleotide repeats** (black, diamond shaped bits in the picture above) and **spacers** (squared, multi-colored parts).
 Repeated sequences of nucleotides (the building blocks of DNA) are distributed throughout a CRISPR region.
 Spacers are bits of DNA that are interspersed among these repeated sequences.
 When a virus attacks a bacteria, the bacteria analyzes the viral DNA and creates new spacer (basically a pattern of the viral DNA).
 The new spacer is added to the CRISPR region, which contains the spacers that were taken from viruses that previously attacked the organism.
 They serve as a bank of memories, which enables bacteria to recognize the viruses and fight off future attacks[^3].
-The bacteria then formes separate CRISPR RNAs based on every spacer in the CRISPR region.
-The CRISPR RNA acts as a sentinal, and scans every DNA or RNA it comes across.
+The bacteria then forms separate CRISPR RNAs based on every spacer in the CRISPR region.
+The CRISPR RNA acts as a sentinel, and scans every DNA or RNA it comes across.
 If it finds a match, that means the particular generic material belongs to a virus, so it defends the bacteria by cutting the DNA strand and effectively destroying it.
 The Cas9 protein is the one that does the cutting.

 An interesting thing is that the bacterial DNA, with its CRISPR region, now has the viral target sequence (the inserted spacer).
 Does that mean that the CRISPR-Cas9 denfese mechanism will recognize the bacterial DNA as a threat and cut it?
 No, as there is a built-in safety mechanism, which ensures that Cas9 doesn't just cut anywhere in a genome.
 Short DNA sequences known as PAMs ("protospacer adjacent motifs") serve as tags and sit adjacent to the target DNA sequence.
 If the Cas9 complex doesn't see a PAM next to its target DNA sequence, it won't cut.
 This is one possible reason that Cas9 doesn't ever attack the CRISPR region in bacteria, according to a 2014 review published in Nature Biotechnology.[^3]